myshmeh/video-handler/readme.md

 const playlist_name = [
     {
         videoPath: 'PATH/TO/video.mp4', //file path to the video
-        startTime: 20, //on which time(sec.) of the video to play
+        startTime: 20, //time(sec.) of the video to play
         index: '1', //index of the content
         title: 'Introcution' //title of the content
     },